 3. Disorganized Schizophrenia

 Also known as hebephrenic schizophrenia or hebephrenia, this category is characterized by unintentionally disorganized behavioral patterns among patients.
-This leads to a difficulty in communicating with those around you because they cannot follow your train of thought.
+This leads to difficulty in communicating with those around you because they cannot follow your train of thought.
 Furthermore, once it advances it can impede speech and motion in patients.

 Reality distortion in the form of delusions and hallucinations soon appears as well.
 Hebephrenia develops between the ages of 15 and 25, which makes it common among teenagers and young adults in particular.
 In fact, its name literally means ‘adolescence’ in Greek, being a derivate of Hebe, daughter of Hera and goddess of youth.